Oncology Massage for People Living with a Cancer Diagnosis

 It is not about deep pressure or intense techniques.
 Rather, it’s about compassionate, safe, and supportive touch.

-Benefits of Oncology Massage
+Benefits of Massage for Cancer Patients

 1. Reduces Pain and Discomfort